1jour1vin

 Nose

-Overripe red fruits with mineral and vanilla notes.
+Overripe red berries with mineral and vanilla notes.

-Rich and fruity with prominent yet silky tannins.
+Rich and fruity, with pronounced yet silky tannins.
 An elegant and harmonious wine.

 Serve